 Treatment of Stress Urinary Incontinence:

 Stress Urinary Incontinence occurs when the position of the urethra is not maintained when pressure is applied to activities such as coughing, sneezing, laughing or lifting.
 The above treatments may not sufficiently address this form of urinary leakage.
 Treatment addresses supporting the urethra either mechanically by a vaginal device known as a pessary or by vaginal reconstructive surgery.

 A pessary is a stiff ring that is inserted by a doctor or nurse into the vagina, where it presses against the wall of the vagina and the nearby urethra.
 The pressure helps re-position the urethra, leading to less stress leakage.
 If you use a pessary, you should watch for possible vaginal and urinary tract infections and see your doctor regularly.

 When a pessary fails, or when a patient cannot tolerate it due to a variety of personal and physiological factors, surgical intervention may be necessary.
 Dr. Gregerson has over 20 years of surgical experience treating complex urogynecological problems surgically.
-He evaluates your pelvis using a system known as the “POP-Q” to accurately measure the extent of your problem and then customizes the surgical treatment to your specific needs.
+He evaluates your pelvic using a system known as the “POP-Q” to accurately measure the extent of your problem and then customizes the surgical treatment to your specific needs.

 Many women manage urinary incontinence with pads that catch slight leakage during activities such as exercising.
 Also, you often can reduce incontinence by restricting certain liquids, such as coffee, tea, and alcohol.
 If your urine loss is mostly during exercise the FemSoft urethral insert is a “plug” that is single-use, inserted prior to exercise and disposed of after that.
 They cost about seven dollars per device.